rakesh-swami/funcyai/README.md

 # funcyai
-A wrapper over OpenLLM Models like Qwen/Llama that makes them do func-ky suff!
+A wrapper over OpenLLM Models like Qwen/LLaMA that makes them do func-ky stuff!

 Note: Just a POC and may not fuction as a product.
-Make sure to download Ollma and Qwen2.5:3b model before using the app.
+Make sure to download Ollama and Qwen2.5:3b model before using the app.

 Prologue: If you run a base OpenSource LLM Model, it has General Knowledge, but cannot answer simple questions like "What is the date today?" as it